 For Metalor, responsible sourcing implies more than just compliance.
-It is a reflection of how we do business, the values we uphold, and our commitment to ethical and environmental practices.
-Our adhesion to responsible sourcing is grounded in the policies, procedures and due diligence that we have instated at group level - but this isn't all.
+Our adherence to responsible sourcing is grounded in the policies, procedures and due diligence that we have instated at group level, irrespective of where the company operates - but this isn't all.
 We have actively contributed to the drafting of responsible sourcing policies and procedures on a global scale.
 In addition, all of our clients are endorsed by a compliance committee.
 All these consultations, investments, and efforts are geared towards a single goal: ensure that precious metals come from legal and ethical sources, and that they have not been associated with illegal activities, crime, armed conflict, or human rights abuse.